griffithlab/rnabio.org/_posts/0001-03-01-Annotations.md

 ***

 ### Fasta/fastq/GTF mini lecture
-If you would like a refresher on common file formats such as fasta, fastq, and gtf files, we have made mini lecture briefly covering these.
+If you would like a refresher on common file formats such as [fasta, fastq, and gtf files]()https://github.com/griffithlab/rnabio.org/blob/master/assets/lectures/cbw-cshl/2019/mini/RNASeq_MiniLecture_07_FASTA_FASTQ_GTF.pdf, we have made mini lecture briefly covering these.

 ### Obtain Known Gene/Transcript Annotations